sakardogukan/sakardogukan/README.md

 # Hello 👋, I'm Doğukan
 ## 🚀 About Me

 A passionate backend developer.
-I am also working towards becoming a Full Stack Developer and a Full Stack QA Tester.
+He's also working towards becoming a Full Stack Developer and a Full Stack QA Tester.

 📫 To contact me: sakardogukan@gmail.com